Camping At The Festival

 Rent a Tent provides quality canvas two and four person tents, with stretcher beds, mattresses and a LED Lantern.
 All the tents are roomy and comfortable, with large screened windows and sewn in floors.

-The tents are located in a great location.
-They are close to amenities, ample parking available and you’re only a short stroll away to the Entertainment Zone!
+The tents are close to amenities, have ample parking and are only a short stroll away from the Entertainment Zone!
 All you need to do is bring your own bedding and pillows!

-Rent a Tent has lit streets to help you find your tent and has a crew on hand to assist if anything goes awry.
+Rent a Tent has lit streets to help you find your tent and has a crew on hand to assist.

-PURCHASING A RENT A TENT: Rent a Tent is available only to patrons who’s have purchased a Season+Camping Ticket.
-Patrons who have purchased a Rent A Tent, can check in onsite from 4pm Wednesday 8 April.
-All patrons must vacate the tents by 12noon Tuesday 14 April 2020.
+PURCHASING A RENT A TENT: Rent a Tent is available only to patrons who have purchased a Season+Camping Ticket.
+Patrons who have purchased a Rent A Tent, can check in onsite from 4:00pm Wednesday 8 April.
+All patrons must vacate the tents by midday Tuesday 14 April 2020.

 A 2 BED tent costs $320 or a 4 BED tent costs $480 and is booked when ticket purchase opens.
 There are a limited number of tents so get in early for this great offer.